 - Variance of variate is α/ β2.

-- Characteristic function is .
+- Characteristic function is

-- Moment generating function is .
+- Moment generating function is

-- The measure of skewness β1=.
+- The measure of skewness β1=

-- Measure of kurtosis, β2= .
+.
 These measures show that gamma distribution is positively skewed and leptokurtic.

 - If the value of β=1; mean= variance, if β>1; mean<variance and if β<1; mean>variance.

-Relations to Other Distribution
+Relations to Others Distribution

 There are some relations to other distribution-